MUmarJ/matrix-benchmark/readme.md

 ---

-A benchmark for performance comparison between matrices based on integers or double floats.
+A benchmark for performance comparison between with randomized matrices (0~100) based on integers or double floats.

 Originally created for CS402 HW by Muhammad Umar